aksommerville/fullmoon4/README.md

 - [ ] Linux DRM platform, why not.
 - - [ ] stdsyn
-- - [x] DRM, validate
 - - [ ] minsyn
 - - [ ] After that works, try for MacOS too.
 Web works on the MacBook but it's a strain.
 - - - Prediction: A native build will run like butter, no strain at all.
 - [ ] Handle gamepad hats. eg Black-on-black gamepad on the MacBook.
 - [ ] Web and gl2 renderers: Can we draw the hero on top, after pan transitions?
 So she's not cut in half.
-- [x] alsa: Seems we are delaying sometimes at startup.
-Can we open it async or something?
-- - Confirm that it really is ALSA.
-Only I noticed it when VLC was running, so assume it's audio-related.
-- - ...confirmed.
-If VLC is running, opening /dev/snd/pcmC0D0p stalls.
-- - If I open with O_NONBLOCK, it appears to succeed (writes return full length and all) but no output, even after closing the other client.
-- - I guess that's fair, go with it.
-- [x] gl2: Cheese whiz.
-- [x] bigpc: clock
-- - [x] bigpc_autobloom_plants, once the clock works
-- [x] gl2: victory menu.
-Presentation, but also we need to reset after ack and that's not happening yet.
-- [ ] bigpc: validate buried doors, they probably won't auto-open second visit ...confirmed, they don't
-- [ ] bigpc: validate static wind, probably not happening due to unset wind_time
-- [ ] bigpc: initial sketches.
-Desired behavior is initials only show up if there are none from the store.
-I believe we're currently doing them a la carte.
-- [ ] bigpc: map callbacks
-- [x] bigpc: gameover song change
 - [ ] bigpc: Stop music while violin up
-- [x] glx: initial window size should be a multiple of the framebuffer size

 ### May